-There are more ways to get a lower rate, in addition to agreeing to a shorter rate lock period.
-A bigger down payment will result in a reduced interest rate, since you will be starting out with a good deal of equity.
-You can pay points to reduce your interest rate for the life of the loan, meaning you pay more initially.
-For many people, this makes financial sense..
+In addition to choosing the shorter rate lock period, there are more ways you may be able to attain the best rate.
+A bigger down payment will get you a better interest rate, because you'll be starting out with a good deal of equity.
+You can pay points to improve your rate over the term of the loan, meaning you pay more initially.
+For many people, this makes sense and is a good deal..

 Do you have a question regarding a mortgage program?